cadrian/macchiato/README.md

 Object type   | Method
 ------------- | ---------
 Array | `size`: return the number of existing elements in the array (note, if the array is sparse, non-assigned entries are not counted
-Array | `forEach`: run a function for each element in the array Dictionary | `size`: return the number of existing elements in the dictionary Pattern | `matcher`: return a matcher that matches a given string Matcher | `matches`: return true if the string matches the pattern Matcher | `group`: return the content of a group.
+Array | `has`: return true if the value at the given index exists Array | `forEach`: run a function for each element in the array Array | `map`: run a function for each element in the array, given a seed, and returns the consolidated result Dictionary | `size`: return the number of existing elements in the dictionary Dictionary | `has`: return true if the value at the given key exists Array | `forEach`: run a function for each element in the dictionary Array | `map`: run a function for each element in the dictionary, given a seed, and returns the consolidated result Pattern | `matcher`: return a matcher that matches a given string Matcher | `matches`: return true if the string matches the pattern Matcher | `group`: return the content of a group.
 The argument is either a number (n-th group) or a string (named group).

 ## Functional programming

 A method or a function can be used as an object and passed around, for instance to the `forEach` array method.

 # Technical design